tbidne/tbidne.github.io/_tabs/resume.md

 - API Correctness Enhancements

   For this project I was tasked with improving the robustness of the client's software.
-In particular, the client has applications that communicated through various untyped APIs.
+In particular, the client had applications that communicated through various untyped APIs.
 This software was fragile in the sense that changes to an API in one place necessitated corresponding changes in another, yet there was nothing to verify the second updates had been made.
 This led to numerous bug reports and production issues.

   I led a small team that addressed this issue.
 We did this by porting the mutable portion of the APIs into Haskell.
 Haskell's static type system ensured that any changes made to one end of an API must also be accounted for at the other.
 We were able to integrate this statically typed Haskell code into the client's javascript codebase via `GhcJS`, a `haskell <-> javascript` compiler.